georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

    Data type
          string
    Description
          Set a different format for the output.
-Use e.g. “xml” for RSS feeds.
+Use e.g. :code:`xml` for RSS feeds.
    Default
          html